 The layout of the content is organic and uses clusters to integrate all information in a fluid system, similar to a ‘travel collage’.

-The typography used for the texts is a customised monoline typeface.
+The typography used for the texts is a custom monoline typeface.
 The typeface alternates a set of letters that hints at prototypical floorplans of shelters.
 We designed a special double-lines typeface for the titles.
 Each character is deconstructed and assembled with open fragments.

 The visual language comes together with the use of re-interpreted photographies.
 We selected iconic photographies from the research material and processed them through a custom tool that was made in OPENRNDR, using a set of different lines to generate a new image.